Lower income seniors renting in the private market may be eligible for a rent supplement through SAFER.

 - Online: Scan and save, then submit completed application to our: Program Upload Form

-- In person: Drop off completed applications in the mail slot at a BC Housing Office.
-Note: all offices are closed due to COVID-19
+- In person: Drop off completed applications to the nearest BC Housing office.

 - By fax: Completed application forms and a copy of supporting documents can be faxed to 604-439-4729